test-user98/adaline-assignment/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
-- MongoDB (running locally or accessible remotely)
+- MongoDB (I used mongoDB atlas cluster)

 ## Setup and Installation